microsoft/InventorySample/README.md

 View-models and services are instantiated using a ServiceLocator following the Dependency Injection pattern.
 -	We request a service to the ServiceLocator by specifying an interface.
--	ServiceLocator can be configured to instantiate services as Singletone, Transient or Scoped.
+-	ServiceLocator can be configured to instantiate services as Singleton, Transient or Scoped.